What is Joint Replacement?

-Patients only have the option for partial joint replacement during a certain time frame.
-So, if patients visit Dr. Burke Orthopedics for an early diagnosis, they have more treatments available for their condition which includes partial joint replacement.
-The operation itself is a minimally invasive surgery with minor incisions and little to no scarring.
+Patients may have the option for partial joint replacement during a specific time frame when dealing with an issue.
+Patients who visit Dr. Burke Orthopedics for an early diagnosis may have more treatment options available for their condition which can include partial joint replacement.
+The operation is minimally invasive surgery with minor incisions and little to no scarring.
 The portion of the joint with the most bone damage receives artificial surfaces with robotic assistance.
-Some orthopedic surgeons recognize this procedure as partial joint resurfacing due to the new surfaces that replace the former bones.
+Some orthopedic surgeons refer to this procedure as partial joint resurfacing due to the new surfaces that replace the former bones.

-Dr. Burke performs the following forms of partial arthroplasty:
+Dr. Burke Orthopedics performs the following forms of partial arthroplasty:

 Total Joint Replacement

 After years of joint pain or even a sudden, yet severe injury, total joint replacement is a reconstructive surgery that Dr. Burke utilizes at his practices.
-This arthroplasty is like partial replacement; however, the entire joint receives an artificial replacement.
+This arthroplasty is much like a partial replacement procedure; however, the entire joint receives an artificial replacement.
 The most common reason for performing a total joint replacement is to relieve the pain and disability caused by chronic arthritis.
-With their new joint from Dr. Burke Orthopedics and physical therapy sessions, patients regain strength and mobility then return to a normal, active lifestyle.
+With a new joint from Dr. Burke Orthopedics and physical therapy sessions, patients start to regain strength and mobility enabling them to return to a predominately normal, active lifestyle.